Ha-Ha

 but enormous amounts are bad, perhaps.

-Taken from Who Says Laughter’s the Best Medicine? in The New York Times, 20 December 2013.
-Submitted by Howie Good.
+From Who Says Laughter’s the Best Medicine?, NYT, 20 December 2013.
+By Howie Good.